oneofthezombies/kill-tree/README.md

 ![logo](docs/images/logo.jpg)

-Multi-platform library that kill the process also with all child processes.
-Written in Rust.
+A library and CLI tool that kills all of target process and its children recursively not depending on the other commands such as `kill`, `ps`, `pgrep`, `taskkill` or `wmic`.
+This is written in Rust and powered by [Tokio](https://github.com/tokio-rs/tokio).
 This project is inspired by [node-tree-kill](https://github.com/pkrumins/node-tree-kill).
 Thank you. 🤟

 🚧 Development of this library is currently in progress.